wmarshall484/incubator-quarks/README.md

 * *Server rooms and machine rooms:* Analyze machine health in real time without impacting network traffic or when bandwidth is limited

 ## Edge devices and back-end systems
-You can send data from a Quarks application to your back-end system when you need to perform analysis that cannot be performed on the edge device, such as:
+You can send data from an Edgent application to your back-end system when you need to perform analysis that cannot be performed on the edge device, such as:

 * Running a complex analytic algorithm that requires more resources, such as CPU or memory, than are available on the edge device.
 * Maintaining large amounts of state information about a device, such as several hours worth of state information for a patient’s